 Representative for the Interests of People with Disabilities and Inclusion

-In 2016, Bernd Seel, honorary city councillor of the town of Hattersheim am Main, was officially appointed as a representative for the interests of people with disabilities and for inclusion.
-He has also been Chair of the Inclusion Council since 2018.
+In 2022, Tanja Klemm was officially appointed as representative for the interests of people with disabilities and for inclusion.
+She is also Chair of the Inclusion Council.

 The preamble of the statutes of the Inclusion Council, which was established in 2018, states that “Diversity is normal and has many nuances.”

 Based on this premise, its members have made it their goal to recognise the different needs of Hattersheim’s citizens and to promote the elimination of any form of exclusion.
 For this purpose, proposals and concepts can be developed and forwarded to politicians.

 The first Inclusion Council meeting took place on 19 June 2018.